Scheduling a Holistic Veterinary Exam for your Pet

 Some conditions (mainly certain cancers/tumors) are not reversible, but Chinese Medicine can greatly slow or even stop the growth of some of these tumors, as can Spinal Manipulation and Functional Medicine- so we will discuss the expectation that successful treatment may mean stopping the cancer from growing, but not necessarily making it go away.

-We will also usually perform a Chiropractic Adjustment on your pet.
+We will also usually perform a Chiropractic Adjustment on your pet with some massage techniques.
 This is similar to but not quite the same as human Chiropractic Adjustments.
 The "adjustments" are performed using very little total force—basically a quick little push to try to move whatever is "stuck".
-Actually, the Chiropractic adjustments are done during the hands-on examination; we try to 'adjust' whatever we safely can as we encounter it on exam.
+Actually, the Chiropractic adjustments are done during the hands-on examination; we try to 'adjust' whatever we safely can as we encounter it on exam- in fact you may not even notice that it is happening!
 We do very little or no adjustment at all for potential neck disc issues and old chronic potentially fused joints.

-Taking a Holistic Vet approach we will review and recommend food therapy and diet changes, and we will usually prescribe herbs to help your pet.
+Taking a Holistic Vet approach we will review and recommend food therapy and diet changes, and we will usually prescribe herbs or glandular supplements to help your pet.
 Herbs are basically concentrated plants or foods- they help treat a problem quicker than food changes and are much safer than pharmaceutical drugs.

 Payment made at end of appointment.